biobakery/ppanini/doc/LandingPage.md

 #PPANINI: Prioritization and Prediction of functional Annotations for Novel and Important genes via automated data Network Integration#
+PPANINI provides a computational pipeline to prioritize microbial genes based on their metagenomic properties (e.g. prevalence and abundance).
+The resulting prioritized list of gene candidates can then be analyzed further using our visualization tools.
 ----

  * Download the PPANINI software ([ppanini.tar.gz](https://bitbucket.org/biobakery/ppanini/downloads/biobakery-ppanini-0.6.0.tar.gz)) then follow the [steps to install and run](#markdown-header-getting-started-with-ppanini).